abdulqshabbir/code-wars/README.md

 ## Lessons Learned from mergeSortedLists
 This problem can be solved in O(n + m) time where n is len(list1) and m is len(list2).
 This problem becomes much simpler if we use a dummy node at the start of the linked list so we can guarantee a non-empty list to insert into.

+## Lessons Learned from groupAnagrams
+This optimal solution runs in O(n * k) time where n is the length of strs and k is the length of the average word in strs.
+This is because for each word in strs we iterate over each char in word which takes O(nk) time and then we create a unique key using the count array by stringifying it.
+Since the count array will have a maximum of 26 characters stringifying count will take O(26) time which is O(1).
+This problem uses a clever trick of creating a unique hashmap key for each anagram by using an array of 26 elements where each element corresponds to a letter in the anagram.
+By stringifying the array we can generate a unique has in O(1) time.